Last updated: July 8, 2026

 Regardless of where you purchase methylene blue, the same quality checks apply.
 A trustworthy product should meet every one of these criteria:

 USP pharma-grade purity.
 This is the standard that separates supplement-quality methylene blue from industrial or laboratory chemicals.
 USP grade means the product has been tested for identity, potency, and contaminant levels according to the United States Pharmacopeia monograph.
 A 2016 clinical study published in NeuroImage used pharma-grade methylene blue and found that even a single low dose modulated resting-state functional connectivity in brain regions linked to perception and memory (Rodriguez et al., 2016).
-The researchers in detail selected USP-grade material to ensure that observed effects reflected the compound itself rather than contaminant artifacts.
+The researchers specifically selected USP-grade material to ensure that observed effects reflected the compound itself rather than contaminant artifacts.

 Published Certificate of Analysis.
 A COA from an accredited third-party laboratory confirms the product’s stated purity, strength, and absence of heavy metals (lead, arsenic, mercury).
 If a brand does not publish or provide a COA on request, the product should be treated as unverified.